 Public speaking is a skill that can make or break a person’s success in various areas of life.
-Whether it is a presentation at work, a speech at a wedding, or a talk at a conference, effectively communicating with an audience is a valuable skill.
+Did you know that 72%- 75% of people fear public speaking?
 While some people may possess a natural talent for public speaking, others may need to hone their skills through rigorous practice and learning.
+Even famous personalities like Warren Buffett enrolled in a Dale Carnegie Public Speaking Course to overcome his fear of public speaking.

-20 Best Public Speaking Books That Are A Must-Read
+37 Best Public Speaking Books That Are A Must-Read

 1. The Art of Public Speaking